eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     typedef void (*OnTopicReceived)(XRCEInfo info, const void* topic, void* args);
     typedef void (*OnStatusReceived)(XRCEInfo info, uint8_t operation, uint8_t status, void* args);

-When yo call to the receive function those callbacks are called if needed.
-At that moment your transport feeds your client with new data coming from the Agent.
+When You call to the receive function those callbacks are called if needed.
+At that moment your transport feeds your Client with new data coming from the Agent.

 .. code-block:: c